Charles Thomson: Political career

 Thomson's proposal for the Great Seal of the United States (1793).
 A modified version was adopted by Congress.

 During the French and Indian War, Thomson was an opponent of the Pennsylvania proprietors' American Indian policies.
 He served as secretary at the 1758 Treaty of Easton and wrote An Enquiry into the Causes of the Alienation of the Delaware and Shawanese Indians from the British Interest (1759), which blamed the war on the proprietors.
 The Delaware Indians adopted him into their tribe calling him, 'The-man-who-speaks-the-truth'.
 He was allied with Benjamin Franklin, the leader of the anti-proprietary party, but the two men parted politically during the crisis over the Stamp Act 1765.
 Thomson became a leader of Philadelphia's Sons of Liberty.
 He was inducted into the American Philosophical Society around 1750.

-Thomson was a leader in the revolution of the early 1770s.
-John Adams called him the "Samuel Adams of Philadelphia".
+Thomson was a leader in the American Revolution of the early 1770s.
+John Adams called him the "Samuel Adams of Philadelphia."
 Thomson served as the secretary of the Continental Congress in its entirety.
 Through those 15 years, the Congress saw many delegates come and go, but Thomson's dedication to recording the debates and decisions provided continuity.
 Along with John Hancock, the president of the Congress, Thomson's name (as secretary) appeared on the first published version of the Declaration of Independence in July 1776.

 Thomson's role as secretary to Congress was not limited to clerical duties.
 According to biographer Boyd Schlenther, Thomson "took a direct role in the conduct of foreign affairs."
 Fred S. Rolater has suggested that Thomson was essentially the "Prime Minister of the United States."

 Thomson is also noted for designing, with William Barton, the Great Seal of the United States, which played a prominent role in the ratification of the Treaty of Paris on January 14, 1784 (Ratification Day).
 Britain's representatives in Paris initially disputed the placement of the Great Seal and Congressional President Thomas Mifflin's signature until they were mollified by Benjamin Franklin.
 When designing the final version of the Great Seal, Thomson (a former Latin teacher) kept the pyramid and eye for the reverse side but replaced the two mottos, using Annuit Cœptis instead of Deo Favente (and Novus ordo seclorum instead of Perennis).
 When he provided his official explanation of the meaning of this motto, he wrote: